hubmartin/website/content/blog/riscv-with-tinyfpga-bx-and-litex.md

 ## Linker edits

-Because tinyFPGA does not have main RAM where the code will run, we need to change `demo/linker.ld` code a bit and replace all `main_ram` with `rom`.
+Because tinyFPGA does not have initialized main RAM to save LUTs (called `main_ram` in the linker) where the code will run, we need to change `demo/linker.ld` code a bit.

+Replace all occurrences of `main_ram` with `rom`.

 Now you can recompile and upload the demo firmware, it should boot